Tochemey/goakt/README.md

 One can run the benchmark test from the [bench package](./bench):

 - `make bench` to run the benchmark
-- `make stats` to see the benchmark stats
+- `make bench-stats` to see the benchmark stats